 Vietnam is 7 hours ahead of GMT/UTC.

 It is tricky finding the perfect time to see the whole of Vietnam as their climate in the North is so different to the climate in the South!
 We went in September and found that it worked out well for all regions of Vietnam.
 However when you plan to travel to Vietnam, the recommendation is to travel to the North from March – May & September – November.
 For central Vietnam, go March – September and for the South, it is best to travel from November – February.

 High Season: July to August – Expect to pay higher prices for hotels, ensure you book ahead of time!
 Expect hot and humid weather!

 Shoulder Season: December to March – The Tet festivals brings with it higher prices for accommodation.
 Beautiful weather in the South, but cold weather in the North.

 Low Season: April to June & September till November – Cheaper hotel prices, cooler weather but risky typhoon conditions through central and north coastline.

 3. Holiday in Vietnam: Helpful things to know

 The local currency used is Vietnamese Dong.

-ATM’s are readily availability in most locations, unless very remote and rural.
-Credit card payments are also accepted at most hotels, however do not rely on them being accepted at restaurants, bars or stores.
-We had no trouble getting hold of more money as needed throughout our trip in Vietnam.
+ATM’s are readily available in most locations, unless very remote and rural.
+Credit card payments are also accepted at most hotels, however, do not rely on them being accepted at restaurants, bars or stores.
+We had no trouble getting hold of more money as needed throughout our trip to Vietnam.